hkust-suscity/Electrolytic-ammonia-production-in-Europe/README.md

 - `sample_code` containts the sample codes (`Code_hydrogen_paper.ipynb` and `Code_hydrogen_paper.py`), simplified version of the code used to obtain the main result of the article in preparation for submission.
 - `sample_database` containts instead the sample datasets to run the code. `input_table_sample` presents the value of the input parameters used in the optimization model, while `EMHIRES_dataset_sample` contains a sample of the EMHIRES[^1][^2] dataset providing 1-year hourly PV and wind turbine capacity factors.

-Lastly, the document `METADATA.md` presents all the information required to undestand the key parameters of the model.
+Lastly, the document `METADATA.md` presents all the information required to undestand the key parameters and variables of the model.

 ### 2. Contacts
-For any queries or feedback contact Stefano Mingolla: smingolla@connect.ust.hk or smingolla@ethz.ch.
+For any queries, data request and feedback contact Stefano Mingolla: smingolla@connect.ust.hk or smingolla@ethz.ch.

 ### 3. Data Availability